OWASP/www-policy/operational/covid-restrictions.md

 - Virtual events remain the preferred method of meeting OWASP provides free access to virtual meeting rooms, training, and webinar facilities for up to 1000 attendees.
 Virtual meetings have no cost to chapters, events, and training programs.
 You can obtain these via submitting a non-funding request ticket at <https://contact.owasp.org>.
 - Physical events should be postponed or not held at this time.
 If you are still holding a physical event, you must get pre-approval and follow the requirements set out below.
-- Meetings, activities, and events are not permitted without pre-approval in jurisdictions with prohibitions against mandatory masking, or prohibitions against businesses requiring vaccination status checks, prohibition against the use of vaccine passports, or proof of a recent negative COVID test.
+- Due to unmanageable risk, meetings, activities, or events are not permitted without pre-approval in jurisdictions with prohibitions against mandatory masking, or prohibitions against businesses requiring vaccination status checks, prohibition against the use of vaccine passports, or proof of a recent negative COVID test.
 - Expenses are now governed by the approved [Expenses policy](https://owasp.org/www-policy/operational/expense-reimbursement), with the following exception to periodic payments: no monthly, software, periodic, or subscription event space, or other recurring payments will be pre-approved and are not permitted.
-- No monthly, software, periodic, or subscription event space, or other recurring payments are permitted as OWASP's income is down over 80% compared to 2019
+- No monthly, software, periodic, or subscription event space, or other recurring payments are permitted, as OWASP's income and expenses are very limited due to COVID
-- Travel expenses require pre-approval.
+- All travel expenses require pre-approval.
 Travel is extraordinarily unlikely to be approved due to OWASP's financial position.
 See below for more details if you want to travel.

 ## Physical Events

-Sadly, it seems that the delta variant is ravaging unvaccinated populations.
-This new surge means a return to virtual events for the time being.
-However, as no one rule fits all, there are always exceptions.
+**NB: If your region, state, or country prohibits mandatory masking, verifying vaccine passports, or viewing vaccination records or recent negative COVID tests to attend private meetings or events, starting August 1, 2021, OWASP prohibits holding in-person meetings without pre-approval.**

+No one can obtain COVID insurance.
+Therefore, OWASP cannot hold events in these jurisdictions as the health risks are too great for leaders and participants, and the liability, financial, and legal risks to OWASP are too risky for a non-profit organization.

-As of August 1, 2021, if you want to hold an in-person meeting, OWASP requires all approved physical events to follow [WHO COVID small event guidelines](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/question-and-answers-hub/q-a-detail/coronavirus-disease-covid-19-small-public-gatherings), which means:
+If you are permitted by local regulations, and your local regulations don't prohibit our mandatory meeting safety requirements, and you feel safe to hold an in-person meeting, OWASP requires all approved physical events to follow [WHO COVID small event guidelines](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/question-and-answers-hub/q-a-detail/coronavirus-disease-covid-19-small-public-gatherings), which means:

 - Always check local guidelines before planning your event.
 - Brief guests about precautions before the event starts; during the event, remind guests of these precautions and ensure they are followed.